Alice Sombath

-Alice Dauphine Sombath (อลิซ โดฟีน สมบัติ; born 16 October 2003) is a French professional footballer who plays as a right-back for Division 1 Féminine club Lyon.
+Alice Dauphine Sombath (อลิซ โดฟีน สมบัติ; born 16 October 2003) is a French professional footballer who plays as a right-back for Première Ligue club Lyon and the France national team.

 Club career

 Sombath started her career as a junior in 2011 at CSOM Arcueil, before joining Paris FC.
 She was then recruited by Paris Saint-Germain, where she became a pillar of the U19 team, with which she won the Championnat National Féminin U19 in 2019.

-In 2020, Sombath was recruited by Olympique Lyonnais along with her PSG teammate and French international Vicki Becho.
+In 2020, Sombath was recruited by Lyon along with her PSG teammate and French international Vicki Becho.
 This recruitment provoked the anger of the PSG sporting director, Leonardo.
 When she arrived at Lyon, she signed her first professional contract.

 Despite her presence on the match sheet during the French Cup final a month after her arrival, Sombath remained on the bench.
 She played her first Division 1 matches during the 2021-2022 season, even starting for the first day.